Obarun/66/doc/66-tree.md

 ## Seed files

 A `seed` file can be provided to automatically configure the tree during its creation.
 This file is expected to be found at `%%seed_adm%%`, `%%seed_system%%` or `$HOME/%%seed_user%%`, depending of the owner of the process.
-These locations can also be changed at compile time by passing the `--with-sysadmin-seed=`, `--with-system-seed=` and `--with-user-seed=` options in `configure`, respectively.
+These locations can also be changed at compile time by passing the `-D sysadmin-seed-dir=`, `-D system-seed-dir=` and `-D user-seed-dir=` options in `meson setup`, respectively.

 The `seed` file name need to correspond to the name of the tree to be configured.